bcwhite-code/brians-blueprints/self-building-spacex.md

 a Nauvis build.

 * Cryonite.
 * Bulk Launch System: Add a second rocket silo according to blueprint instructions.
 Configure for Cryonite Rods and Glass with destinations in the Bulk Receiver.
 Ensure everything, including fuel, can reach the second silo!
+Since Cryonite processing has a 1-car train for glass, the min-length of trains needs to be reduced from 6 to 2.

 The home block's reactor will support all this as long as the miners have efficiency modules.